catools2/athena/README.md

-# Core Automation Toolset 2
+# CATools

+Many bracking changes from V1, but the overall functionality did not change.

 - Tools:

     - Java 17
-    - Maven 3.8 or later
+    - Maven 3.6.3 or later

 - Add Lombok and Enable Annotation Processing for your idea
 - put following line in your testNG Run/Debug configuration for VM parameter (we need this for JMockit)